[Season 1 !Season 2]

 This is basically a clip show.
 We see the best bits of previous episodes, and get info on what happened to the surviving villains.

-Twiki is kidnapped by a trio of telekinetic babes, led by Anne-Marie Martin .
+Twiki is kidnapped by a trio of telekinetic babes, led by Anne-Marie Martin (credited as Edie Benton).
 Their boss runs a mining operation, and has realised that if he duplicates Twiki's AI upgrades (courtesy of Buck, of course) he can make his mine more efficient.

-Buck decides to rescue Twiki, but he's on his own.
+Buck decides to rescue Twiki, but he is on his own.
 Wilma and the rest of Earth Directorate are busy trying to deflect a Space Berg (like, a comet???) that is about to smash into Earth!

 Can Buck convert Anne-Marie to his side, then save Twiki and get home in time to save Earth?
 All within 42 minutes (plus advert breaks)?

 A mysterious sphere lands on Earth.
-It contains a message, basically inviting the Eartlings to visit - through a vortex, in another universe.
+It contains a message, basically inviting the Earthlings to visit - through a vortex into another universe.

 Buck is the one who discovers it, although nobody tells Dr Huer this fact.
 Buck volunteers to go into the Vortex, and the others give him prelonged goodbyes.
-He's done plenty of dangerous missions before, and there's no need for this.
+He has done plenty of dangerous missions before, and there is no need for this.
 Dr Huer says he was a test-pilot when the Stargates were invented, implying that interstellar travel has only been common for a few decades.
-Wilma, however, gets all weepy and tells buck he made her feel like a woman.
+Wilma, however, gets all weepy and tells Buck he made her feel like a woman.
 FFS, how completely pointless and out of character can things get?